adamfofadam/nmdbase/README.md

       Installs the LDAP secret authentication content.
       Modifies the Name Service Switch to use LDAP.
       It configures the PAM common session to create users from LDAP.

+The ldap recipe requires it's configuration information to be stored in a databag.
+This should include both the conf and secret keys as illustrated in the following example.
+Each element in conf gets written to the ldap config file.
+This should generally be `data_bags/nmdbase/ldap.json`.

+    {
+      "id": "ldap",
+      "_default": {
+        "conf":  [
+          "base dc=ldap,dc=example,dc=com",
+          "uri ldap://ldap.example.com/",
+          "ldap_version 3",
+          "rootbinddn cn=admin,dc=ldap,dc=example,dc=com",
+          "pam_password md5"
+        ],
+        "secret": "secretFoo"
+      }
+    }

 ### nmdbase::yubico